HERE IS WHY!

 But why is this the case?

 You see.
-Your child falling asleep for even five minutes has now depleted some of that adenosine buildup and, although it still exists, her sleep pressure has now decreased.
-She’s had a short catnap to rejuvenate her and is no longer tired enough to fall sleep.
-But we know that she will be hot mess within a short matter of time if a nap does not occur.
+Your child falling asleep for even five minutes has now depleted some of that adenosine buildup and, although it still exists, their sleep pressure has now decreased.
+They had a short catnap to rejuvenate them and are no longer tired enough to fall sleep.
+But we know that they will be a hot mess within a short matter of time if a nap does not occur!

 Now, as I mentioned, there are two processes that make sleeping at the right time of day important - the circadian rhythm and sleep pressure.
 These two factors do not affect one another.
 Meaning the following.
 One, the circadian rhythm continues with its usual ups and downs regardless of the amount of adenosine built up.
 Two, adenosine continues to build up when you are awake and to be depleted when you are sleeping regardless of where you are with your circadian rhythm.